skunkworks002/flickwiz-ios/README.md

 ============================

-*Trough this app we take a image through camera or pick image from gallery of any movie image poster and image pass to next view for processing. when processing is complete so we generate a best matche's of movie's list of related movie image poster.
+*Trough this app we take a image through camera or pick image from gallery of any movie image poster and image pass to next view for processing. when processing is complete we generate a best matche's of movie's list of related movie image poster.

 *After this user can check any movie deatil from list .